taviso/hotcorner/README.md

 * Q: How do I turn it off without rebooting?
-* A: You can use LCTRL+LALT+C to completely shut down the application or CTRL+LALT+C to toggle.
+* A: You can use LCTRL+LALT+C to completely shut down the application or CTRL+LALT+A to toggle.

 * Q: Why doesn't it work if my current program is running as an Administrator?
 * A: [UIPI](https://en.wikipedia.org/wiki/User_Interface_Privilege_Isolation).
 I suppose you could "Run As Administrator" if it bothers you.